marambakar/flutter-shopping-app-using-MVVM/README.md

 # flutter-shopping-app-using-MVVM
-A shop selling ceramics and art pieces
+shop for Selling art and pottery pieces
 #Features